Train Your Ears: 5 Ways to Boost Your Musical Ear

 It is the harmonic music bedrock that involves learning the movement from one chord to another.
 In particular, it enables musicians to learn to recognize standard chord progressions and chord changes by ear.
 In short, this helps musicians as they solo over chords, write chords down, and play chords on an instrument.

 Though chords may not be the star of the show, they form the structure that tells the horns, guitars, background, keys, and bass what notes will and won’t work.
-While it may seem magical when a musician picks up the guitar or sits down at the piano and sing any song, anyone can do it as well with a little chord ear training.
+While it may seem magical when a musician picks up the guitar or sits down at the piano and sings any song, anyone can do it as well with a little chord ear training.

 Here is a short guide that will help you learn some of the easiest guitar chords and show you how to apply them to play several songs.

 Musicians can empower themselves by becoming familiar with common chord changes and their sounds.
-A chord change can take the listener in unsettling directions or create a sense of resolutions.
+A chord change can take the listener in unsettling directions or create a sense of resolution.
 Chord progressions also define certain genres such as blues, jazz, pop music, and every other category of music.

-The dream of every musician is to learn to express himself or herself in music while jamming with others, improvising and playing by ear.
+The dream of every musician is to learn to express himself or herself in music while jamming with others, improvising, and playing by ear.
 Therefore, you must train your ears with practice and repetition to improve your musical ear.
 In a short amount of time, any musician can learn these skills and unleash their musical talent.

 As you learn, practice, and grow as a musician, you’re going to make a lot of noise.
 With a WhisperRoom™, you can keep that noise to yourself.
-Check out our 26 different sized practice rooms so you’ll never disturb your neighbors or family.
+Check out our 26 different-sized practice rooms so you’ll never disturb your neighbors or family.

 If you’re not ready for a WhisperRoom™ yet, you can still get your practice on in a variety of different settings.